 The Common Shares are the only securities of the share capital of the Company which carry voting rights.
-As of May 25, 2012, the Company had 199,221,014 Common Shares outstanding.
+As of May 23, 2014, the Company had 195,305,729 Common Shares outstanding.
 Each Common Share entitles its holder to one vote.

-Only holders of Common Shares of record at 5:00 p.m. on June 15, 2012, will be entitled to receive the Notice and to exercise the voting rights attached to the Common Shares in respect of which they are so registered at the Meeting, or any adjournment thereof, if present or represented by proxy.
+Only holders of Common Shares of record at 5:00 p.m. on June 13, 2014, will be entitled to receive the Notice and to exercise the voting rights attached to the Common Shares in respect of which they are so registered at the Meeting, or any adjournment thereof, if present or represented by proxy.

-To the knowledge of the Company's directors and executive officers, on May 25, 2012, the only persons or companies who or which owned of record or beneficially, or exercised control or direction over, directly or indirectly, 10% or more of the issued and outstanding Common Shares were the following:
+To the knowledge of the Company's directors and executive officers, on May 23, 2014, the only person or company who or which owned of record or beneficially, or exercised control or direction over, directly or indirectly, 10% or more of the issued and outstanding Common Shares was the following:

-Name Type of Ownership Number of Common Shares Percentage of Class Gestion Jolina Inc.(1) of record 69,879,924 (2) 35.08
+Name Type of Ownership Number of Common Shares Percentage of Class Jolina Capital Inc.(1) of record 66,779,924 34%

-(1) Gestion Jolina Inc. is a holding company controlled by Mr. Emanuele (Lino) Saputo.
+(1) Jolina Capital Inc. is a holding company controlled by Mr. Emanuele (Lino) Saputo.